 We have included the statements of SAs Charles Winstead and J. C. "Doc" White because of the amount of inquiries that seem to surface over what they did and didn't do at the scene.

 We found no documentation revealing that Hoover, or anyone else within the Bureau, was overly concerned with potential public relations problems in that they "killed someone's mother" or that "Ma" Barker had been some innocent civilian killed accidentally.
-In one memorandum, Clyde Tolson revealed to Hoover and others that the shooting was totally justified by the mere fact that she had fired upon the agents while resisting arrest.
+However, having no findings of any Hoover memos of concern, we also believe that in all likelihood, he and others in the Bureau would be the targets of criticism.
+This may have prompted the memorandum from Tolson found.
+Clyde Tolson revealed to Hoover and others that the shooting was totally justified by the mere fact that she had fired upon the agents while resisting arrest.